frontendpatterns/frontendpatterns.dev/src/content/patterns/composition-over-inheritance.md

 ## Solution

-Apply the Composition over Inheritance pattern by building complex components by combining simpler ones rather than using class hierarchies, and reinforce it with concise examples or tests.
+Build complex components by combining simpler ones rather than using class hierarchies.
 For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.